 - Behavioral health integration

 The curriculum is delivered through videos, journal articles, and online certificate programs.

 Each AHEC Scholar will be a part of an interprofessional team of students.
 Through a variety of community-based projects and experiences, participants will apply their knowledge from the didactic education in their interactions with the community and become a more well-rounded student.

 CURRENT CNYAHEC COHORTS

-CNYAHEC has cohorts with students from Binghamton University and Le Moyne College that began in the Fall of 2020.
+CNYAHEC has cohorts with students from Binghamton University and Le Moyne College.
 If you are interested in becoming an AHEC Scholar, please apply below or email Mandy Qualls, Center Director, at firstname.lastname@example.org.